BITSS/ACRE/docs/01-intro.md

 ## Stages of the exercise {-}

-This reproduction exercise is divided into four stages, corresponding to the first four chapters of these guideleines, with a fifth optional stage :
+This reproduction exercise is divided into four stages, corresponding to the first four chapters of these guideleines, with an fifth optional stage :

-1. [**Scoping**](#scoping), where the reproducer defines the scope of the exercise by declaring a paper and the specific output(s) on which they will focus;
+1. [**Scoping**](#scoping), where you (the reproducer) wil define the scope of the exercise by declaring a paper and the specific output(s) on which they will focus;
-2.	[**Assessment**](#assessment), where the reproducer reviews and describes in detail the available reproduction package (or the “reproduction materials”) and provides an assessment of the current level of computational reproducibility of the selected outputs;
+2.	[**Assessment**](#assessment), where you will review and describe in detail the available reproduction package (or the “reproduction materials”) and provides an assessment of the current level of computational reproducibility of the selected outputs;
-3.	[**Improvement**](#improvements), where the reproducer modifies the content and/or the organization of the reproduction package to improve its reproducibility;
+3.	[**Improvement**](#improvements), where you will modify the content and/or the organization of the reproduction package to improve its reproducibility;
-4.	[**Robustness checks**](#robust), where the reproducer assesses the quality of selected analytical choices from the paper; and
+4.	[**Robustness checks**](#robust), where will assess the quality of selected analytical choices from the paper; and
-5.	**Extension** (if applicable), where the reproducer may “extend” the current paper by including new methodologies or data.
+5.	**Extension** (if applicable), where you may extend the current paper by including new methodologies or data.
 This step brings the reproduction exercise a step closer to *replication*.

                Figure 2: Steps for reproduction